alexfru/SediCiPU/SediCiPU.md

-      something (e.g. a data structure) within that same something (especially, if only a part of the address is being stored), hence the space for "movb/movw (reg+imm8), reg" (where both regs are the same) is reclaimed and resued for "mov reg, simm8" and "adj reg, simm8"
+      something (e.g. a data structure) within that same something (especially, if only a part of the address is being stored), hence the space for "movb/movw (reg+imm8), reg" (where both regs are the same) is reclaimed and reused for "mov reg, simm8" and "adj reg, simm8"